Russian River (California): Geology

-The geographer R. S. Holway wrote of the Russian River in his 1917 paper "The Russian River: A Characteristic Stream of the California Coast Ranges".
+The geographer R. S. Holway described the Russian River in his 1917 paper "The Russian River: A Characteristic Stream of the California Coast Ranges".

 Originally, the Russian River was one of several rivers draining westward from the Mayacamas Mountains through the Mendocino Plateau to the sea, a region lifted up by tectonic forces.
 The Navarro River drained from the Cobb Mountain area, while the Russian River drained from the Mt.
 St. Helena area.
 Being at a lower elevation, the Russian River began cutting north into the drainage area of the Navarro River.
 Eroding up a fault line in Alexander Valley, the Russian River intersected the Navarro River just north of Cloverdale.
 This resulted in the stream capture of Big Sulphur Creek (formerly the upper Navarro River) and the north fork of the Navarro River, going north to Hopland and to Ukiah.
 The high valleys were eroded into rocky canyons for ten miles north of Cloverdale and for five miles east of Cloverdale.

-After establishing a connection to Clear Lake, the Russian River was beheaded from Clear Lake by a slide (at Cow Mountain, east of Ukiah).
+After establishing a connection to Clear Lake, the Russian River was beheaded from Clear Lake, which now flows into the Sacramento River, by a slide at Cow Mountain, east of Ukiah.
 Now Clear Lake flows into the Sacramento River.
 The river incised a canyon into Fitch Mountain at an early time, before land levels were eroded to their present levels.
-The Russian River was prevented from flowing south into San Pablo Bay, due to a 113-foot high ridge at Cotati.
+The river was prevented from flowing south into San Pablo Bay by a 113-foot high ridge at Cotati.
 Guerneville is built on an abandoned meander of the river.
 Near Guerneville, another meander cut short Smith Creek.

+A 1977 survey published in the journal Micropaleontology identified 29 species of foraminifera in the estuary of the river, collected from three ecologically different regions.
+Characterizing the estuary with respect to degrees of mixture or separation demonstrated between saltwater and freshwater, the survey found the highest diversity of species was recorded from offshore stations, as well as those occurring towards the mouth of the river.

 The Mendocino Plateau is a part of the Franciscan Assemblage.